 A/C Accumulator Function

-Accumulators are used on fixed orifice tube systems to collect excess liquid that may leave the evaporator’s outlet tube.
+Accumulators are used on (FOT)fixed orifice tube systems.
+They collect the excess liquid that may leave the evaporator’s outlet tube.
 Compressors are incapable of compressing liquid.
-To prevent this, the accumulator is designed to allow only a regulated amount of oil and liquid refrigerant to enter the compressor for lubrication and cooling.
+The accumulator is designed to allow only a fixed amount of oil and liquid refrigerant to enter the compressor for lubrication and cooling.

-An accumulator is used with fixed orifice tube systems and a receiver drier is used with the TXV or thermostatic expansion valve type system.
-They both contain a desiccant bag.
+They contain a desiccant bag.
 The desiccant absorbs and stores any moisture that would contaminate the refrigerant.
 This moisture alters the chemical structure of the 134a and may freeze, corrode, or damage vital system components.
-When it’s saturated with moisture, the entire accumulator must be replaced.